ce-rust/cerk/README.md

 ## Get Started

-The easiest way to use the router is to use the [docker image](https://hub.docker.com/repository/docker/cloudeventsrouter/cerk) from docker hub.
+The easiest way to use the router is to use the [docker image](https://hub.docker.com/repository/docker/cloudeventsrouter/cerk) from Docker Hub.

-If you like to build the router by yourself, start with an [example](#examples), may the [hello world example](https://github.com/ce-rust/cerk/tree/master/examples/src/hello_world).
+If you like to build the router by yourself, start with an [example](#examples).
+E.g. the [hello world example](https://github.com/ce-rust/cerk/tree/master/examples/src/hello_world).

 ## Components